SnowSoftwareGlobal/helm-charts/charts/snowsoftware-connector-k8s/README.md

 ```
 ## Install container connectors with custom certificates

 By default this chart generates Secrets for your secretkey and ssl certificates.
-The ssl certificates are used for internal communication only and are never be accessible outside your cluster.
+The ssl certificates are used for internal communication only and are never accessible outside your cluster.

 Use this procedure if you want to create and manage these Secrets manually.
 The ssl certificate Secrets must include entries for a tls.crt and tls.key for the agent, aggregator and message queue.